 The Seventh-Day Adventist Church is a Protestant denomination that began as an offshoot of the Millerite Movement.
 The Millerites were followers of William Miller, a farmer and a preacher, who upon reading scripture (specifically Daniel 8:14), came to the conclusion that Jesus Christ's Second Advent would occur on October 22, 1844.
-Many of Miller’s followers sold their earthly possessions due to their conviction that the end of the world was near.
+Many of Miller’s followers even sold their earthly possessions due to their conviction that the end of the world was near.

 Some Personal Background

 Around 1956, two love-struck teenagers fell in love.
 One of them was my father, whose parents were very, very Catholic.
 The other teenager was my mother, who was raised by two devout Seventh Day Adventists, my grandparents.
 My parents married when they were both 18 years of age.
 After my brother and I appeared on the scene, both sets of grandparents unabashedly took it upon themselves to raise their grandchildren in the religion each had faithfully observed for many generations.

 One might assume the contradiction between being raised both Catholic and Protestant may have bewildered two young children; however, no such perplexity or chaos ever materialized in my young mind nor in that of my sibling.
 In fact, having been raised by two "opposing religions" (both of which treated us quite well) was an experience neither of us have ever regretted.
 My brother and I appreciated both religions, strange as it may seem.